ray-project/ray/doc/source/cluster/kubernetes/k8s-ecosystem/ingress.md

 ## GKE Ingress support

-Prerequisite
+### Prerequisite
-Create a GKE cluster.
-See Creating a GKE cluster.

-Enable the Kubernetes Engine API for your Google Cloud project.

-Ensure that you have the kubectl tool installed and authenticated to communicate with your GKE cluster.
+* Create a GKE cluster and ensure that you have the kubectl tool installed and authenticated to communicate with your GKE cluster.
+See [this tutorial](kuberay-gke-gpu-cluster-setup) for an example of how to create a GKE cluster with GPUs.
+(GPUs are not necessary for this section.)

+* It may be helpful to understand the concepts at <https://cloud.google.com/kubernetes-engine/docs/concepts/ingress>.

 Save the following file as `ray-cluster-gclb-ingress.yaml`: